 What to Serve with Quiche Lorraine

 That depends on the size of the crowd and how big of a brunch spread you’re going for!
-We LOVE this gluten-free quiche alongside a sweet brunch option (think: cinnamon roll coffee cake, cinnamon french toast bake, or blueberry scones) and a nice fresh green salad (think: this Spring salad or a simple arugula salad).
-A carafe of mimosas, pitcher of sangria or punch finishes off the meal beautifully!
+We LOVE this gluten-free quiche alongside a sweet brunch option (think: cinnamon roll coffee cake, cinnamon french toast bake, or homemade blueberry scones) and a nice fresh green salad (think: this Spring salad or a simple arugula salad).
+A carafe of grapefruit mimosas, pitcher of sparking rose sangria or lemon ginger punch finishes off the meal beautifully!

 Can you make quiche ahead of time?